Database normalization: Satisfying 1NF

-To satisfy First normal form, each column of a table must have a single value.
-Columns which contain sets of values or nested records are not allowed.

-In the initial table, Subject contains a set of subject values, meaning it does not comply.
+In the first normal form each field contains a single value.
+A field may not contain a set of values or a nested record.
+Subject contains a set of subject values, meaning it does not comply.
 To solve the problem, the subjects are extracted into a separate Subject table:

-A foreign key column is added to the Subject-table, which refers to the primary key of the row from which the subject was extracted.
-The same information is therefore represented but without the use of non-simple domains.

 Instead of one table in unnormalized form, there are now two tables conforming to the 1NF.

 Satisfying 2NF

-If a table has a single column primary key, it automatically satisfies 2NF, but if a table has a multi-column or composite key then it may not satisfy 2NF.

-The Book table below has a composite key of {Title, Format} (indicated by the underlining), so it may not satisfy 2NF.
-At this point in our design the key is not finalised as the primary key, so it is called a candidate key.
+Recall that the Book table below has a composite key of {Title, Format}, which will not satisfy 2NF if some subset of that key is a determinant.
+At this point in our design the key is not finalized as the primary key, so it is called a candidate key.
 Consider the following table:

 All of the attributes that are not part of the candidate key depend on Title, but only Price also depends on Format.
-To conform to 2NF and remove duplicities, every non-candidate-key attribute must depend on the whole candidate key, not just part of it.
+To conform to 2NF and remove duplicates, every non-candidate-key attribute must depend on the whole candidate key, not just part of it.

 To normalize this table, make {Title} a (simple) candidate key (the primary key) so that every non-candidate-key attribute depends on the whole candidate key, and remove Price into a separate table so that its dependency on Format can be preserved:

-Now, the Book table conforms to 2NF.
+Now, both the Book and Price tables conform to 2NF.

 Satisfying 3NF

 The Book table still has a transitive functional dependency ({Author Nationality} is dependent on {Author}, which is dependent on {Title}).
-A similar violation exists for genre ({Genre Name} is dependent on {Genre ID}, which is dependent on {Title}).
+Similar violations exist for publisher ({Publisher Country} is dependent on {Publisher}, which is dependent on {Title}) and for genre ({Genre Name} is dependent on {Genre ID}, which is dependent on {Title}).
 Hence, the Book table is not in 3NF.
-To make it in 3NF, let's use the following table structure, thereby eliminating the transitive functional dependencies by placing {Author Nationality} and {Genre Name} in their own respective tables:
+To resolve this, we can place {Author Nationality}, {Publisher Country}, and {Genre Name} in their own respective tables, thereby eliminating the transitive functional dependencies: